lamhq/tech-notes/google/cloud-run/0-gcloud.md

+# Google Cloud SDK

-# Installing Google Cloud SDK for macOS
+## Installing Google Cloud SDK for macOS

 1. Cloud SDK requires Python 3 (preferred, 3.5 to 3.8) or Python 2 (2.7.9 or higher)